a14en9/Remote-Sensing-Image-Classification/README.md

 # RTN

 This is a re-implementation of the paper-"Recurrent Transformer Networks for Remote Sensing Scene Categorisation".
-The framework is as follows:
+The framework can be found below:

 <img src="imgs/rtn.png" width="100%">